EvaBroberg/Flora-and-Fauna-memory-game/README.md

 <h2>Disclaimer</h2>

-Game was created for educational purpouses only and is not available for profit.
+The game was created for educational purposes only and is not available for profit.
 I do not hold copy rights of imagery or sound effects.